 I would have stood on my head if it would have helped my daughter sleep all night With a step-by-step plan in my hands that followed my parenting style, my whole family was able to get the sleep we all desperately needed and I didn't have to resort to crying it out.
 By the 3rd night, that baby slept 10 straight hours!
 For the first time since becoming a mom, I felt like my old self again, full of energy.
 I had the answers I needed to help my baby sleep through the night and get on a good nap schedule.
 I was finally be able to lay her down in her crib at bedtime and listen to her sweet coos before she drifted off to sleep.
 I was so happy that my baby had learned to fall asleep in such a loving and supportive way.

-Get eight hours of uninterrupted hours of sleep at night and you wake up in the morning feeling like a million dollars.
-Nothing was sweeter than hearing my daughter was happily playing in her crib when I came to get her up for the day.
+Get eight hours of uninterrupted hours of sleep at night and you wake up in the morning feeling like a new person.
+Nothing was sweeter than hearing my daughter happily playing in her crib when I came to get her up for the day.
 I'd learned how to recognize when she was tired and how to make bedtime easy.
 I felt empowered to have found a solution that fit my family and my way of parenting.

 I wanted to tell everyone I knew how great it felt to sleep all night!
 And best of all I was proud to say that my daughter was a great sleeper!
 I would have moms stop me at the coffee shop and ask how ‘good of a sleeper’ she was and I’d happily reply “she sleeps all night!”
 Sleep became my passion and now I get to share the benefits of a full night of sleep, for both parents and their children.
-I want others to know that just because you’re a parent, doesn’t mean that you have to walk around like a zombie during the day.
+Just because you’re a parent, doesn’t mean that you have to walk around like a zombie during the day.
 There’s a way to get the sleep you need using methods you’re comfortable with.
 I’m proud at what I do, helping families be happier and well rested.

 Today, I get to work with wonderful families who value the importance of sleep, both for themselves and their children, and want the personalized assistance to show them exactly what to do.
 I love my work as a sleep consultant and I’m able to experience the same joy my clients feel when they tell me “the baby slept through the night.”
 It’s magical and so fulfilling that I get to help make happy families and change their world for the better.

-I would love to hear from you!
-To learn more about how I can help you get the sleep you need and follow your parenting style, check out my Sleep Services or Connect with me.
+We would love to hear from you!
+To learn more about how we can help you get the sleep you need and follow your parenting style, check out our Sleep Services or Connect with us.

-Get started with a FREE 15-minute call so I can learn more about your situation and ways I can help!
+Get started with a FREE 15-minute call so we can learn more about your situation, and ways we can help!

 Interested in learning more about me or how I can help your child sleep all night?